paul-hammant/profile-tricks/README.md

 NativeMyThing.processIntervention() has been called [Rust] Tests run: 1, Failures: 0, Errors: 0, Skipped: 0, Time elapsed: 1.109 sec
 ```

+Classpath at the time of this test execution will be api.jar **and native-implementation.jar**

 That's the same main() class in the API codebase using reflection to attempt to load `NativeMyThing` in preference to `NullObjectMyThing`.
 The tests are carbon copies of each other.`